 Fašade of the Cave of the Coffins (partly reconstructed)

-While some caves were family tombs the most impressive one, where 135 coffins have been found, was probably reserved for Jews living abroad who wanted to be buried in Israel (today this wish by many American Jews supports a sizeable business).
+While some caves were family tombs the most impressive one, where 135 coffins have been found, was probably reserved for Jews living abroad who wanted to be buried in Israel.
 The entrance to the cave was given a basilica-like appearance by building a fašade of white limestone.
 On the right side a fragment of an elaborate cornice is still visible.

 Cave of the Coffins - interior